andreadebortoli2/js-biglietto-treno/readme.md

 -show the result
     -alert with the final price?
-        -show the price rounded up to two digits after the decimal point and the € symbol
+        -show the price rounded up to two digits after the decimal point and the € symbol -set an alertMessage variable to simplify the code

 #Tools
 -prompt
+-Number()
 -const/let
+-.toFixed()
 -if/else
 -alert?